 Much of developmental editing includes an editorial letter and in-line annotations on the manuscript.

 However, after several years of providing in-depth edits, my editing style has evolved into a coaching-forward method.
 If that’s your style, check out my services above.

 Can I skip developmental editing and go straight to copyediting?

 Just because you can do something, doesn’t mean you should.
 Skipping developmental editing is a personal choice, and you know your work best, but if you’ve never worked with a developmental editor, then I recommend against doing this.

 Copyeditors can tell when a book has skipped developmental editing.
 They will either not work on the book, adjust the rate of the work because the scope of work is higher than standard copyediting, or they will quote a much higher rate for editing because they’ll be spending more hours trying to push through content issues.
 And it’s possible they still won’t fix those errors, because that’s not in the scope of the project.

 What is a Critique Partner?

-Critique partners are two or more writers who exchange manuscripts and provide insight and feedback on each other’s work.
+Critique partners are writers who exchange manuscripts and provide insight and feedback on each other’s work.
 It’s valuable working with these folks because they can help point out things that friends and family may not be able to communicate via the ‘craft’ standpoint.

 The best CPs will help you grow as a writer.
 I recommend CPs be those who write in a similar genre to yours, but at the very least, writers who appreciate the type of genre you write in, as well as your writing voice.
 Otherwise, you’ll have a hard time creating the story that’s right for you.